-The RG flow avoids the singularities if we handle the evolution without any truncations [21].
+The RG flow avoids the singularities if we handle the evolution without any truncations [34].
 We note however that one should usually use some approximations or expansions in the RG equations in order to solve them.
 The bosonized QCD2 contains a single Fourier mode, however the RG equations generate the higher harmonics.
-Restricting ourselves to follow the evolution of the fundamental mode only may induce a strong truncation, implying that we should face the problem of poles of the evolution equation in Eq.
+Restricting ourselves to follow the evolution of the fundamental mode only may induce a strong truncation, implying that we should face the problem of poles of the evolution equation in eq.
 (3.4).
-The proper choice of the IR regulator function may drive the evolution to reach the pole only in the $k \to 0$ limit.
-This seems to be true even in the case of the sharp cutoff scheme, where one can draw up the quantum cenzorship conjecture [32, 33].
-However the poles - unless they appear as artifacts of the approximations and truncations, - have a great physical importance, because their existence can signal the spontaneously broken phase of the model [21, 34].
+The proper choice of the IR regulator function may drive the evolution to reach the pole only in the $k \rightarrow 0$ limit.
+This seems to be true even in the case of the sharp cutoff scheme, where one can draw up the quantum cenzorship conjecture [53, 54].
+However the poles - unless they appear as artifacts of the approximations and truncations, - have a great physical importance, because their existence can signal the spontaneously broken phase of the model [34, 55].
 In the symmetry broken phase of a single component scalar field the dynamical Maxwell cut makes the effective potential superuniversal, namely

-$$\tilde{V}{k=0}[\Phi] = -\frac{1}{2}\Phi^2. \tag{3.8}$$
+$$\tilde{V}{k=0}[\Phi] = -\frac{1}{2}\Phi^2.$$ (3.8)